What is the best way to practice pool?

 All practice sessions should be short enough to maintain focus during the entire session.
 If you feel yourself losing focus, or getting bored or sloppy, take a break and return later when you are ready to focus again (e.g., after a meal and some rest).
 Multiple short and focused practice sessions with clear goals throughout the day are more effective than a single long and unfocused session, where you might develop and reinforce bad habits (e.g., playing sloppy like it doesn’t matter, with no focus).
 That can do more harm than good.

 Another good form of solo practice is challenging yourself to reach performance goals.
+This can help provide motivation, desire, and feelings of accomplishment.
 Here are some examples:

 - Challenge yourself to get a PR run in straight-pool, or attempt any of the other personal challenges.

 - Work on scored drills from the huge collection in the Video Encyclopedia of Pool Practice (VEPP), especially in the areas where you know or identify you are deficient.
 And track your scores over time to see how you improve.